mbattaglia/building-effective-agents/README.md

 - Multi Agents (coming soon!)

 ## How to use this repo
+1. Copy `.dot.env` to `.env`.
+2. Fill in the API key for your desired provider.
+You can also change inference parameters if needed.
+Since this repo uses LangChain for LLM integration, you can check which LLMs are supported [here](https://python.langchain.com/docs/integrations/llms/).
-Simply open each notebook and run the cells.
+3. Then, simply open each notebook and run the cells.
 Each notebook is auto-contained, including dependencies installation, utils, etc.

-In the [Directly calling LLMs](1-DirectCall.ipynb) notebook we define some classes and functions that are later exported into the [utils.py](utils.py) file for convenience.
+Some notebooks (such as in the [Directly calling LLMs](1-DirectCall.ipynb)), we define some helper functions and classes that are later re-used.
+I've exported those to the [utils.py](utils.py) file for convenience.

 ## Design decisions
 There are a couple of design decisions that I took that I think are worth pointing out:

+### Forcing schema on LLM outputs
+Since LLMs do not inherently return structured output, this makes it hard to extract information out of their responses.
+But why do we want to have an structured output?
+The answer is integrations - what if we want to pass along the response from an LLM response into something else?

-- Forcing schema on LLM outputs: while some may argue that this is not strictly necessary for the "Directly Call LLMs" approach, it is nice to have and even necessary for some of the workflow implementations.
+While some may argue that this is not strictly necessary, it is nice to have and makes some implementations a lot easier.

+### External Libraries
+I've decided to use a small number of libraries.
+Here are the reasons:

 - LangChain: There are three main reasons on why I have chosen to use langchain:
   - Abstract away LLM integrations, messaging formatting and more.
 For this repo, I will be using a local LLM served using [LM Studio](https://lmstudio.ai/), but others may want to use different LLMs.
 Using LangChain makes it easier for other people to just change a cell and use the LLM of their choice.
   - Using `with_structured_output` makes it easy to force schema validation.
 More info available [here](https://python.langchain.com/docs/how_to/structured_output/).
   - It also abstracts away some of the complexities of building agents.
 - Pydantic: A great library for defining and validating schemas, converting types and more.
 - LangGraph: Primarily here for building workflows.
 While we could manually build workflows with bare Python, LangGraph makes this a lot easier.
 As a bonus, being able to export worflows diagrams as png files makes explaining this a lot easier.

+### Concurrency:
-- Concurrency: While I use concurrency in a file loader function, I am not using it when making LLM calls.
+While I use concurrency in a file loader function, I am not using it when making LLM calls.
 The reason is that I am using a local LLM and my GPU cannot handle multiple concurrent requests.
 If your LLM does, it would be a great idea to implement it :)

-### A little note about schema validation

-LLMs do not inherently return structured output, making it hard to extract information out of their responses.
-But why do we want to have an structured output?
-The answer is integrations - what if we want to pass along the response from an LLM response into something else?

 ### A little note about prompt security
 A big disclaimer I want to make upfront: I am not implementing proper input sanitization to prompts.
 The reasoning is that I have direct control on the input files I am using.
 I will use Langchain's [PromptTemplates](https://python.langchain.com/docs/concepts/prompt_templates/) to help with this.